Painting for Property Managers: Spiffing Up Your Investment

 Painting for Property Managers FAQ

-What color should I paint the interior?
-Neutral, light colors like off-white, beige or light gray are always a safe choice for rentals.
-They make a space look clean and open, and appeal to the widest range of tenants.
+What color should I paint interiors?
+Neutral shades like off-white, beige, or light gray keep spaces looking clean and open, appealing to the widest range of tenants.

 How often should units be repainted?
-For the best results, interior units should be repainted every 3-5 years, or in between tenants if there is significant wear and tear.
-Exteriors often need repainting every 5-7 years to maintain an attractive appearance and protect siding.
+Interiors generally need repainting every 3–5 years, or between tenants if wear is significant.
+Exteriors usually require repainting every 5–7 years.

 Final Thoughts